UzitheI/LSPP_cicd_assignment/DEBUGGING.md

 **Root Cause**: Docker tried to pull a base image with a non-existent tag.
 The tag `node:18-uzihero` doesn't exist in the official Node.js Docker repository on Docker Hub.

+The link to the error run is: https://github.com/UzitheI/LSPP_cicd_assignment/actions/runs/18311683218

 ### The Fix

 Changed the Dockerfile back to use a legitimate base image: